esmith443/Unifi-Netflix-Bypass/README.md

 This is for users who want to access a Netflix account without purchasing an additional "Home Location"

-I will update the "Netflix Urls.txt" as I discover more.
+I will update the "NetflixURLs.txt" as I discover more.

 > [!IMPORTANT]
 > 1. This guide only works if both locations have a Unifi Cloud Gateway.